 There were over 1.8 million residential buildings built back in 2003.
-That’s more than 15 years ago, and since then many of those buildings are likely out of commission.
+That’s almost 20 years ago, and since then many of those buildings are likely out of commission.
 They need to be cleared for new residences to be built, and for more room to expand existing buildings.

 A Good Demolition Contractor is Special

 Most demolition contractors believe that every job is the same.
 If all you’re doing is destroying something, how different can it be?
 They don’t see the differences between tearing down a residential building and an old warehouse, even though the differences should be obvious.
 The truly adept demolition contractors specialize in a specific area.
 Some may be renowned for clearing wooded areas, while others may focus on destroying cement-built buildings.
 If someone claims to specialize in something, that means they recognize their own strengths and weaknesses and are willing to disclose them to you.
 And that’s a sign of a good contractor.
 Your first step when finding a demolition contractor should be to find one that specializes in the job you need done.
 That way, you’ll be guaranteed to be able to trust them.

 Make Sure They Have Insurance